cis1951/lec13-code/README.md

 You'll need a physical device to run this app, as it needs to use the camera and motion sensors.

+> [!IMPORTANT]
+> To run the app on a physical device, you may need to change the bundle identifier in the project settings to something unique.
+>
+> You can do this by adding a bunch of random letters/numbers to the bundle identifier, like:
+>
+> `edu.upenn.seas.cis1951.Lootbox-Legends-SOMETHING-RANDOM-HERE`

 Get started by cloning the repo and opening the project in Xcode, then follow along with these steps:

 ## Step 1: Add loot boxes